Hc2112/Planetscope-General-Workflow/README.md

     (2) usable data mask (udm) file.
 The latest UDM version (version 2.1) contains eight mask layers.
 Mask file names ending with "udm2.tif" or "udm2_clip.tif".<br>
     (3) metadata file, with file name ending with "metadata.json".<br>
     (4) XML file containing order information and coefficient for converting digital number (DN) values to top-of-atmosphere (TOA) reflectance values.<br>

+<b>Prepare Spatial Data for Extrations (01 - Data.R)</b><br>

+A few things to bear in mind when preparing your spatial data for extractions using the exactextractr::exact_extract function are that (1) it is an sf, sfc, or SpatialPolygonsDataFrame object; (2) it's projected in UTM and it corresponds to the image you're extracting from; (3) does not contain empty polygons. <br>

+This script also reads in metadata for Planet imagery and prepares a summary that can be used for making proper data selection.<br><br>.

+<b>Extractions (02 -Extraction Loop.R)</b><br>

+The objective of this script is to iterate through a list of Planetscope files and compile extractions of median values from polygons.
+If the objective is to extract by points, this can be adjusted by replacing with the function exactextractr::exact_extract with terra::extract and turning the sf object into a SpatVector object by using terra::vect(). <br>

+The masking process within this loop uses two layers from the udm file (usable data mask), namely "clear" (0 = not clear and 1 = clear) and "clear_confidence_percent" (an integer from 0-100).
+Through previous observations, we've found that constricting the use of imagery having a clear confidence percentage of >= 90 provides the most reliable results.<br><br>

 <b>Links:</b><br>
   Planet Labs https://www.planet.com/ <br>